Trip to Mount Rushmore National Memorial

 Stop at Lincoln Borglum Visitor Center in Mount Rushmore National Memorial

 The best idea is to start your trip to Mount Rushmore with a stop at the park’s visitor center.
-You will get a park map, find up-to-date weather forecasts and possible park closures.
+You will get a park map and find up-to-date weather forecasts and possible park closures.
 The Mount Rushmore visitor center opens at 8:00 a.m. daily (closed December 25th).
 Closes at 5:00 p.m.
 October through May, 10:00 p.m.
 June through mid-August, and 9:00 p.m. mid-August through the end of September.

 But to be sure, check the opening hours before your trip to Mount Rushmore on the official website.